SidwellCampbell/PokeVault/README.md

 # **PokéVault 🔐**
-"Your Ultimate Pokémon Tracker"
+"The Ultimate Pokémon Tracker"

-👋 Welcome to **PokéVault**, a project that brings together my love for software development and my inner Pokémon trainer.
+Welcome to **PokéVault**, a project that brings together my love for software development and my inner Pokémon trainer.
 This app is built to help you explore, search, and manage your favorite Pokémon effortlessly.

 ---